preetiganiger/first-project/README.md

 # first-project
-HELLO WORLD &lt;br> This is my first project
+HELLO WORLD <br> This is my first project